Tracking antibiotic consumption within a country is an important component of a national action plan.

 - Point prevalence data on antibiotic consumption collected at health care or farm level

-In many countries there are national mechanisms to track antibiotic production or import, but when such systems are lacking, drug wholesalers become a vital source of information on consumption.
+There are national mechanisms to track antibiotic production or import, but when such systems are lacking, drug wholesalers become a vital source of information on consumption.
 Often wholesalers are the only legal entity authorized to import antibiotics.
 Precise estimates on the quantity of antibiotics in circulation can be challenging to obtain as it is difficult to capture data on antibiotics entering the country through informal or illegal routes.

 Sales data on medicines are often kept by government agencies responsible for pharmaceuticals.
 The focus is often financial, but accurate volume data may be associated.
 For instance European countries that report consumption data to the European Surveillance of Antimicrobial Consumption Network (ESAC-Net) provide national sales and/or reimbursement data from health insurance systems.
-In other countries, volume data can be obtained from drug regulatory agencies responsible for which antibiotics have been registered in their jurisdiction.

 For information on how to measure antibiotic consumption in health care, community and in the animal sector, see MEASURE: Consumption.
 How to examine if the correct antibiotic is used for the correct indication is described in MEASURE: Appropriate use.